Huichelaar/HuichFE/README.md

   - Player units' growths = character growths + class bonus growths.
 Generic enemies will use class growths.
 Mind, class bonus growths =/= class growths.
 Lower class tiers will have lower class bonus growths, so the sooner you promote a unit, the sooner they can take advantage of the greater class bonus growths.

-  - RNGRandomizer: RNG sequence is iterated every frame, should make it a bit harder to RNG abuse.
+  - RNGRandomizer: RNG sequence is iterated every frame.
+This should make it a bit harder to RNG abuse.
 Still using 2RN though.

   - There's still numerous other features either planned, WIP or implemented but unavailable at the moment.